Home » Blog » Microsoft 365 Provisioning

 How does the Microsoft Graph API relate to M365 provisioning?

 Microsoft Graph API is a unified endpoint that provides access to a variety of M365 services, tools, and data.
-It is essential for developers building applications that interact with data in M365, allowing for tasks such as user management, mail and calendar integration, and more.
+Developers use it to build applications that interact with data in M365, allowing for tasks such as user management, mail and calendar integration, and more.

 How does PnP (Patterns and Practices) assist in provisioning?